rvthak/Makefile-Maker/README.md

 3) make install
 4) You will be asked your admin privileges password to complete the installation
 5) Delete the downloaded folder
+6) You can now run the program from your project's directory with: mkfl

 ### Installation Example: (In terminal)
     git clone https://github.com/rvthak/Makefile-Maker.git